zhangyuan/text2vec-api/README.md

 ### Post request

-The server also support `POST` request to `/embeddings` with request body like
+The server also supports `POST` request to `/embeddings` with request body like

 ```json
 {